Objectives for Sonic Design Damping Feet

 remedy."
 (Audio 38, No. 1-98, Norway)

-nothing - to the SD-feet, is going on in the bass range.
-It's like if the bass
+or nothing - to the SD-feet, is going on in the bass range.
+It's like if the

-is being kept in an iron grip.
-This gives that the feet do what one would expect
+bass is being kept in an iron grip.
+This gives that the feet do what one would

-from spikes!
-It seems a little against nature because when you give the loudspeaker
+expect from spikes!
+It seems a little against nature because when you give the

-a light push, it sways gracefully!
+loudspeaker a light push, it sways gracefully!
 But it works!...
-And further: ...One of our
+And further:

-editors have tried the feet on his subwoofer.
-In spite of the limited frequency
+...One of our editors have tried the feet on his subwoofer.
+In spite of the

-range used, from 18 Hz to just below 50 Hz it could be improved with these feet.
+limited frequency range used, from 18 Hz to just below 50 Hz it could be improved

 Also, read the comments made by existing customers using their Sonic Design